RasmusLindroth/tut/docs/man/tut.7.md

 : Shorter form of former command

 **:muting**
-: Lists users that you've muted
+: Lists users that you\'ve muted

 **:newer**
 : Force load newer toots in current timeline